This post was written back when Adelie was openly accepting new inquiries and projects.

 The quote itself plays on the relationship between utilization and cost.
 In other words: don’t pay for a Porsche if you’re not going to use it to its fullest.
 But the inverse of this idea is that if you are, in fact, going to use the Porsche to blaze across open tundras, then yes — it’s worth it!
 The quote also acknowledges that there are various kinds of drivers.

-So far, I’ve simplified the types of drivers down to two (hilarious) extremes:
+We can simplify the types of drivers down to two comical extremes:

-But obviously, it’s not so binary — drivers exist on a diverse horizontal spectrum.
-And unsurprisingly, a variety of car models and brands exist to accommodate that spectrum.
+Obviously, reality is more nuanced.
+To continue the metaphor, drivers exist on a spectrum, with a variety of car models and brands exist to accommodate every step on that spectrum.

-I believe this is a functional and healthy model.
+Seems like a sustainable.
 But I’ve noticed a troubling trend recently.

 All the same analogies exist in the realm of websites and web development: there are different kinds of clients with different kinds of needs.
 Some clients have modest budgets, others have limitless budgets.
 Some clients are tech-savvy, others will buy two routers to double their internet speed.
 (Of course, we love them both just the same!)
 And just as with cars, a variety of web development tools exist to accommodate the needs of every client.